-We’re the Friends of Tynemouth Outdoor Pool and we’re aiming to transform the incredible eyesore that sits at the end of one of the country’s favourite beaches into a modern, safe, usable and internationally significant leisure facility.
+We’re the Friends of Tynemouth Outdoor Pool and we’re aiming to transform the incredible eyesore that sits at the end of one of the country’s favourite beaches into a brand new outdoor pool that’s modern, safe and, most importantly, heated.
 If you live in or around Tynemouth, you’ll hopefully already be familiar with what we’re up to.
 But if you don’t (or you haven’t yet heard of us!), here’s a little bit of background:

 At the Southern end of Tynemouth Longsands beach, on the North East coast, lies the decaying remains of Tynemouth Outdoor Swimming Pool.
 A concrete, rectangular, salt water tidal pool, built in the 1920s.
 Popular with locals and holiday makers alike for over 50 years.
 It began to lose favour in the late 70s with the introduction of cheap package holidays abroad, just as other British coastal holiday destinations lost out.